-The DAc can be completed in one Accelerated Trimester (17 credit hours) as an ongoing continuum directly from the MAc program.
-Alternatively, it can be completed in 2 trimesters.
-Students who completed the MAc can also elect to take a trimester or two off and then return to the DAc for completion.
-(Please note that the Mac/DAc dual degree program must be completed within 7.33 years - 88 months).
-Graduates from other Master's degree programs in Acupuncture are welcome to discuss admissions to the CCMU DAc program completers track with CCMU Admissions advisors.
+The DAc is usually completed in two trimesters and can be an ongoing continuum directly from the MAc program.
+Students who complete the MAc can also elect to take a trimester or two off and then return to the DAc for completion.
+(Please note that the MAc/DAc dual degree program must be completed within 6 years-72 months.)
+Graduates from other Master's degree programs in Acupuncture are welcome to discuss admissions to the CCMU DAc program completion track with CCMU Admissions advisors.